ebarkie/netaggr/README.md

 This tool takes a list of networks and attempts to reduce it by removing smaller networks which are already represented by larger networks and joining adjacent networks to form larger networks.
-The input and output represent exactly the same set up IP addresses.
+The input and output represent exactly the same set of IP addresses.

 Networks may be specified in IPv4/6 CIDR format or traditional IPv4 netmask format.